-Elevation NewCo, LLC. has applied to the Montana Department of Natural Resources and Conservation (MT-DNRC) for a non-mechanized Land Use License (LUL) to explore for talc on the state tract listed above, about 8 miles southeast of Dillon, MT.
+The proponent, Elevation NewCo, LLC, has applied to the Montana Department of Natural Resources and Conservation (MT-DNRC) for a non-mechanized Land Use License (LUL) to explore for talc on the state tract listed above, about 10 miles southeast of Dillon, MT.
 (See attached site map, Figure 1).

-Field work is expected to include geologic mapping and possible rock (chip) sampling if talc exposures are present.
+Field work is expected to include geologic mapping and possible rock (chip) sampling.
 Geologic mapping will be performed by the company geologist walking the ground and observing rocks and soils with a focus on determining the extent of surface mineralization.
 Mapping includes taking notes, compass readings, and delineating the various rock types, rock contacts, and faults or other features on a topographic map and/or aerial photo with pen and colored pencils.
 Rocks (likely exposed talc) may be taken by hand from the surface.
 Samples of rocks, if collected, would be analyzed for physical characteristics, such as brightness, hardness, and impurities.
 A small amount of digging could occur to better access rock/soil at and/or just below the ground's surface.
 The geologist may return to the site after the primary mapping to check information or for more detailed sampling.
 The information gathered will be used to determine if the proponent would be interested in pursuing additional (mechanized) exploration.
 One to three company employees could be at the site at any given time.
 Activities may also include topographic, aerial photographic, and geophysical surveys by Unmanned Aerial Vehicle (UAV or drone).
 Geophysical surveys using hand-held equipment could also be conducted.

-The proponent plans to accompany their contractor [Water and Environmental Technologies, (WET) Butte, MT] in the field for an aerial photographic/topographic survey.
+The proponent plans to accompany their drone contractor [Water and Environmental Technologies, (WET) Butte, MT] in the field for an aerial photographic/topographic survey.
 They plan to fly the area of interest via UAV.
-The area of interest may expand to include the whole the licensed portion of the section.
+The area of interest may expand to include the whole licensed portion of the Section.
+Flying time for the area of interest (about 12 to 16 acres) in the SW1⁄4 of Section 36 had been previously estimated at about 1⁄2 hour in ideal conditions, not including setup.
 Expansion of the flight area would increase the flight time.
 The drone is expected to be a vertical take-off, fixed-wing type UAV that will fly a grid pattern over the area(s) of interest.

 MT-DNRC does not guarantee access to its lands/mineral estate.
-The Licensee has the responsibility for obtaining permission to access the licensed area.
-If the Licensee obtains permission from private landowner(s), they may use travel on foot or utilize one to three company pickup trucks to reach the site for mineral exploration.
+The Licensee has the responsibility for obtaining permission for access to the licensed area.
+If the Licensee obtains permission from the private landowner(s) to access the tract, they may use travel on foot or utilize one to three company pickup trucks to reach the site for mineral exploration.
 No off-road/trail vehicular use is planned.
-MT-DNRC will require the trucks to remain on existing roads/trails, unless otherwise authorized in writing by DNRC.
+MT-DNRC will require trucks to remain on the existing two-track trail, unless otherwise authorized in writing by MT-DNRC.